Duration & study mode

 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience

 If you are applying with an EU or non-EU qualification, please check our Postgraduate & Post-experience Entry Requirements page which gives more information about country-specific entry requirements.

-You will normally possess a degree or equivalent.
+You will normally possess an Ordinary bachelor's degree, or equivalent.

 If you do not have a degree then you will be considered utilising the UWS Recognition of Prior Learning policy.

-You must have a minimum of six months current experience in the field of neonatal care.
+You must be registered with the Nursing and Midwifery Council (NMC) and currently employed within the field of neonatal nursing; you must have a minimum of six months current experience in the field of neonatal care.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.
 The qualifications below must have been gained within two years of the start of your course.

 General English language requirements at UWS: International English Language Testing System (IELTS) Academic module (not General Training)

 All stated English tests are acceptable for admission for both home/EU and international students for this programme:

 For our research degrees (MRes, MPhil, PhD, DBA, DProf), applicants are required to have an IELTS score as follows: